-If you are looking for a new home handover inspection and report in Brisbane, we're there to support you throughout your entire house building process, not just to inspect and list off the small decorative defects at the end!
-At each step along the way, your inspector is there to assess the quality of work undertaken.
+We will be there throughout your entire house building process, not just to inspect and list off the small decorative defects at the end.
+At each step along the way, our Qualified Building Inspector is there to assess the quality of work undertaken.

 The Programme Consists of 4 Separate Stage Inspections:

-- Base Stage immediately before slab pour
+- Base Stage – immediately before slab pour.

-- Frame Stage when the frame is complete but before internal wall linings
+- Frame Stage – when the frame is complete but before internal wall linings.

-- Lock-Up Stage when external windows and doors are installed and the roof is on
+- Lock-Up Stage – when external windows and doors are installed and the roof is on.

-- Pre-Painting Stage when construction is complete including cabinetry, but before painting
+- Pre-Painting Stage – when construction is complete including cabinetry, but before painting.

 You benefit by having an independent assessment of the quality of work so you can make your final payment with confidence.